adedaporh/sp_delegation_solution/Solution/README.md

 4. Choose the SP lists for their respective inputs.
 Click *Import* to import the solution.
 5. Go to the imported solution and play any of the apps.
 Allow connection permissions, if prompted.
 7. Click on the *Get data* button to test data loading.

+Once you have gone through the demos, visit the project's [wiki](https://github.com/adedaporh/sp_delegation_solution/wiki) to learn how to build your own queries!